-The extent of natural wetlands is maintained or increased, their values are protected, and their condition is restored.
-Where the values relate to biodiversity, aquatic ecosystem health and mahinga kai, restoration is to a healthy functioning state as defined by Table 3.7.
+The extent and significant values of natural wetlands is maintained or increased, their values are protected, and their condition is restored.
+Where the significant values relate to biodiversity, aquatic ecosystem health and mahinga kai, restoration is to a healthy functioning state as defined by Table 3.7.

-The passage of fish and koura is maintained, or is improved, by instream structures, except where it is desirable to prevent the passage of some fish species in order to protect desired fish species, their life stages or their habitats.
+The passage of fish and koura is maintained, and the passage of indigenous fish and koura is restored or is improved, by instream structures, except where it is desirable to prevent the passage of some fish species in order to protect desired fish species, their life stages or their habitats.